How to Make the Switch from Coffee to a Coffee Alternative

 Steps to Cutting Out Coffee

 Ready to take the leap and leave the coffee behind, at least for now?
-These five steps will make the process simple, giving you a roadmap to follow with minimal stress and side effects.
+These five steps for coffee alternative will make the process simple, giving you a roadmap to follow with minimal stress and side effects.

 Commit to Quit